ollama4j/ollama4j/docs/docs/apis-generate/generate-async.md

         OllamaAsyncResultStreamer streamer = ollamaAPI.generateAsync(OllamaModelType.LLAMA3, prompt, false);

         // Set the poll interval according to your needs.
-        // Smaller the poll interval, more frequently you receive the token. int pollIntervalMilliseconds = 1000;
+        // Smaller the poll interval, more frequently you receive the tokens. int pollIntervalMilliseconds = 1000;

         while (true) {